 Finally, complete these steps in order to enable external authentication on the FMC:

-- To test user authentication against ISE, scroll down to the Additional Test Parameters section and enter a username and password for the ISE user.
+To test user authentication against ISE, scroll down to the Additional Test Parameters section and enter a username and password for the ISE user.
 Click Test.
-A successful test will result in a green Success: Test Complete message at the top of the browser window.
+A successfull test will result in a green Success: Test Complete message at the top of the browser window.